-Quality Assurance is a failure prevention system that predicts almost everything about a product’s safety, quality standards and legality that could go wrong, and then takes steps to control and prevent problems.
+Quality Assurance is a failure prevention system that predicts almost everything about a product’s safety, quality standards and legality that could go wrong.
+It takes steps to control and prevent problems.
 Quality Control is a failure detection system that uses a testing technique to identify errors or flaws in products and tests the end products at specified intervals, to ensure that the products or services meet the defined requirements.

-Quality assurance involves process-oriented activities, while Quality Control involves product-oriented activities.
+Process-oriented activities are something that Quality Assurance involves, while Quality Control involves product-oriented activities.
 When applied together, Quality Assurance and Quality Control can help develop a quality product from start to end.
 On the Quality assurance side, developing and adhering to processes can contribute to preventing defects.
 Without more metrics and a deeper Quality assurance program, it’s hard to gauge how much maintenance the product will need in the future.
 On the Quality Control side, product testing can help identify defects.